Click here to register for the 2024 Move’n’Groove!

 About the Event

 The Albany Move’n’Groove combines live music, fitness, and community spirit in Albany, California.
-Walk, run, roller skate, wheelchair, push a stroller, or just hang out & dance to the multiple live bands stationed on the 5K course (six laps) around Albany High School and Memorial Park.
+Walk, run, roller skate, wheelchair, push a stroller, or just hang out & enjoy the multiple live bands stationed around the high school & park.
 Participants of all ages and fitness levels are welcome to join the fun!

 This event is produced and organized by Albany community member volunteers, Eugenie Hsu (Albany COVIDchella producer) and Steve Trutane (Albany Community Triathlon organizer).
 In 2024, the organizing team expanded to include Doug Donaldson, Judy Kerr, Peggy McQuaid, and Kirsten Mickelson.

 The Albany Community Foundation (ACF) is the fiscal sponsor for the event.
 The ACF’s goal is to encourage and develop local philanthropy and to serve as a resource through which charitable funds may be directed to meet the needs of local organizations and emerging community needs.
 Support the ACF with a donation!
 Thank you!